alqithami/IML/README.md

 - clone SSD into `sequential_social_dilemma_games/`,
 - patch RLlib imports to be optional, and
-- install `social-dilemmas` in editable mode.
+- install `social-dilemmas` in editable mode. pleae make sure this is added correctly for the reat of the rapper to work.

 ### 4) Install this package